 Spring Hanger Selection procedure in Caesar II

-1. CAESAR-II Default Setting for Hanger Selection: Before making input for spring selection it is always better to make a default Caesar setting for hanger design.
+1. CAESAR-II Default Setting for Hanger Selection: Before making input for spring selection it is always better to make a default Caesar setting for the hanger design.

 2. CAESAR-II Auxiliary Spreadsheet setting for Hanger Selection During spring selection at a particular node, the following auxiliary spreadsheet appears.
 The setting of this spreadsheet is to be done as illustrated in the below diagram.